-Women's Power & Influence Index
+Women's Power and Influence Index

 Imagine a world where companies were ranked on the basis of their gender policies and data around women's power and influence was shared, in a simple and easy to understand score, with the rest of the world – every year, like clockwork.